indigotree/www-bagnallcentre-com/content/working-with-us.md

 ---
-title: "Working with us"
+title: Working with us
-draft: false
+description: >-
+  The Bagnall Centre is home to a wide range of Practitioners in complementary healthcare.
+yoast_keyword: Bagnall Centre
-layout: "working-with-us"
+layout: working-with-us
+is_search: 'false'
+draft: 'false'
 ---
 # Becoming a Practitioner

-<div class="orangeline"></div>

 The Bagnall Centre is home to a wide range of Practitioners in complementary healthcare, that use our well equipped rooms and high quality facilities to deliver their services.
 The building is fully accessible with a lift, washrooms and parking for disability and wheelchair users.